-While I have taken many trips to the wonderful town of Austin, it was Marfa, Texas that has long been beckoning me (as well as the Roundtop Antique Market, which is still on my list).
+While we have all taken many trips to the wonderful town of Austin, it was Marfa, Texas that has long been beckoning us (as well as the fantastic Roundtop Antique Market).
 This art hub in a small desert city in west Texas, has big things going on in a Wild West setting.

 Marfa isn’t a town you just stumble upon.
 The West Texas desert destination is pretty much in the middle of nowhere (the closest airport is a 3-hour drive).
 While many go to get away from it all, you’re also right in the thick of it, immersed in art, culture, and locals with a passion to create.
 Bring clothes and shoes built for the dusty desert (it can get cold at night), actual cash (ATMs are limited), maybe a map (cell service is spotty), and an adventurous spirit.
 (P.S.
 Don’t plan your stay for a Monday or Tuesday, when next to nothing will be open)